 6. Stop smoking!
 How many times have you heard the warning of how cigarettes are just plain bad for your health?
 Simply put, smoking shortens life expectancy by up to 14 years.

 7. Have more sex!
 Sex is good for your health as long as it is not risky sex.
 In one study, men who had lots of orgasms showed a 50% reduction in mortality!
-Sex triggers all kinds of good stuff in your body like endorphins and hormones that relaxes you and makes you feel good.
+Sex triggers all kinds of good stuff in your body like endorphins and hormones that relax and make you feel good.

 10. Drink 5 8-ounce glasses of water daily.
 Scientists at Loma Linda University found that men who drank this amount of H2O were 54 percent less likely to suffer a fatal heart attack than those who drank two glasses or less every day.